 5. Document everything to promote your recording studio

 Again, you might not always be the one behind the camera, but you probably have a little camera in your pocket at all times.
 Anyone with a modern smartphone has an HD camera ready to go whenever, wherever.
 This means there’s no excuse to not document everything you can.
-Recording a new artist?
-Take some photos and video.
+Recording new music?
+Take some photos and videos and promote your band.
 Get some new gear?
 Get your phone out.
 Nail a new beat?
 Capture it and post it on your story.
 The more you document, the more lively your studio will seem.
 You’ll garner more attention and receive more business.

 6. Use your knowledge to teach others